Skip to content

 Founder, Our Future Water Intelligence

-Robert C. Brears is a globally recognised expert in water security, circular economy, and urban resilience.
-He is the author of multiple books on water management published by Oxford University Press, Palgrave Macmillan, and Springer Nature, and advises governments, utilities, and international organisations on strategic water investment and climate adaptation.
-His intelligence reports are used by utility executives, regulators, and infrastructure investors across Europe, Australasia, and the MENA region to benchmark performance and de-risk capital decisions.
+Robert C. Brears is an expert in water security, utility governance, asset management, and climate-resilient infrastructure investment.
+He has authored books on water management and policy for Oxford University Press, Palgrave Macmillan, and Springer Nature, and advises governments, utilities, and development institutions on water investment and climate adaptation.
+His intelligence reports support utility executives, regulators, and infrastructure investors across Europe, Australasia, and the MENA region.

 Report Standards

-Official utility & regulator data only No independent modelling or forecasting System-level analysis framework Benchmarkable across global utilities Cited by executives & policymakers
+Official utility and government data No independent modelling or forecasting System-level analysis framework Benchmarkable across global utilities Designed for executive decision-making

-Expert Briefing: FAQs
+Expert Analysis: FAQs

-How does Singapore fund industrial water demand management?
+How does Singapore fund industrial water-demand management?

 How does smart metering contribute to demand management?

-How does demand management interact with Singapore's desalination cap?
+How does demand management support supply independence?

-© 2026 Our Future Water Intelligence.
+© Our Future Water Intelligence.
 All Rights Reserved.

 Cover of a report on urban water security and demand management with a blue and white design.